eulogepagui/mbrbetareg/README.md

 ## References

+Kenne Pagui, E. C., A. Salvan, and N. Sartori (2019).
+Efficient implementation of median bias reduction (in preparation).

-Kenne Pagui, E. C., Salvan, A. and Sartori, N. (2017).
-Median bias reduction of maximum likelihood estimates. *Biometrika to appear*,  http://arxiv.org/abs/1604.04768.
+Kenne Pagui, E. C., A. Salvan, and N. Sartori (2017).
+Median bias reduction of maximum likelihood estimates.
+Biometrika, 104,923-938.